 Peer-to-Peer Lending

 Rather than going through a bank to be approved for a loan, you can also borrow money through peer-to-peer lending.
-This is a situation where private individuals loan money to businesses like yours.There are sites specializing in connecting private investors with companies seeking financing.
+This is a situation where private individuals, rather than banks or online lenders, loan money to businesses.There are websites specializing in connecting private investors with companies seeking financing.
 Rates may be higher than with traditional loans, but you may find these loans easier to qualify for.

 Venture Capital